ant-design/ant-design-mini/src/Popup/index.en.md

 nav:
   path: /components
 group:
-  title: Feedback引导
+  title: Feedback
   order: 12
 toc: 'content'
 ---

 # Popup

-Slide or pop-up a custom content area from the screen.
+Slides or pops up a custom content area from the screen.
 It is used to display pop-up windows, information prompts, selection input, switching, and other content.
 It supports multiple pop-up layers for overlay display.

 ## Introduction